gabrielandre-math/Social-Media-Icons-using-just-HTML-and-CSS/README.md

 # Social-Media-Icons-using-just-HTML-and-CSS
-A simple away how to make Social Media Icons using just HTML and CSS
+A simple away how to make Social Media Icons using just HTML and CSS.

 Codepen link --> https://codepen.io/ANDREGABRIELS/pen/KKZwOzb